 Transcripts and captions are especially important to ensuring videos are accessible.
 Creating captions and transcripts is a simple process that can benefit students greatly.
-Not only does it allow students with disabilities to access video content, but many sighted students find that the visual aid of captions helps to solidify the information conveyed in videos.
+Deaf, seeing students particularly benefit from captions.
+Not only do captions allow deaf students to access video content, but many sighted students find that the visual aid of captions helps to solidify the information conveyed in videos.
+Transcripts are similar to captions in that they provide the video’s information in text.
+Transcripts can be used by students who are blind, deaf, or both to access video content, and many students without disabilities also find that having information available in text apart from video helps them to quickly find information they would like to review.

 Watch the following video to learn more about how to create captions and transcripts for your course materials.